-Over the past year, many of us found ourselves spending a great deal more time in our home offices due to office closures and a shift to remote work.
+Over the past few years, many of us have found ourselves spending a great deal more time in our home offices due to flexible schedules and a shift to remote work.
 If you struggle with staying productive and focused in your home office space, you’re not alone!

 Luckily, putting in the time to make a few simple changes around your office space can go a long way in creating an environment that’s more conducive to getting work done.